Chernowi/mai-par-labs/readme.md

 | **Makespan**                     | 0.0270 s             | 0.0310 s            | 0.0210 s             | 0.0210 s            | N/A                    | 0.0270 s                 | 0.0270 s                |
 | **Search duration**              | 8.28 s               | 3.43 s              | 8.61 s               | 2.78 s              | 7.10 s                 | 9.00 s                   | 2.77 s                  |
 | **Plans found**                  | 1                    | 1                   | 1                    | 1                   | 0                      | 1                        | 1                       |

+*Table 1: Run stats for the each of the four problems, for delfi and BWFS.*